Comparison of analog and digital recording: Dynamic range

 The dynamic range of an audio system is a measure of the difference between the smallest and largest amplitude values that can be represented in a medium.
 Digital and analog differ in both the methods of transfer and storage, as well as the behavior exhibited by the systems due to these methods.

-The dynamic range of digital audio systems can exceed that of analog audio systems.
-Consumer analog cassette tapes have a dynamic range of 60 to 70 dB.
+The dynamic range capability of digital audio systems far exceeds that of analog audio systems.
+Consumer analog cassette tapes have a dynamic range of between 50 and 75 dB.
 Analog FM broadcasts rarely have a dynamic range exceeding 50 dB.
-The dynamic range of a direct-cut vinyl record may surpass 70 dB.
 Analog studio master tapes can have a dynamic range of up to 77 dB.
-An LP made out of perfect diamond has an atomic feature size of about 0.5 nanometer, which, with a groove size of 8 micron, yields a theoretical dynamic range of 110 dB.
-An LP made out of perfect vinyl LP would have a theoretical dynamic range of 70 dB.
-Measurements indicate maximum actual performance in the 60 to 70 dB range.
-Typically, a 16-bit analog-to-digital converter may have a dynamic range of between 90 and 95 dB, whereas the signal-to-noise ratio (roughly the equivalent of dynamic range, noting the absence of quantization noise but presence of tape hiss) of a professional reel-to-reel ¼-inch tape recorder would be between 60 and 70 dB at the recorder's rated output.
+An LP made out of perfect vinyl would have a theoretical dynamic range of 70 dB, though measurements indicate actual performance in the 60 to 70 dB range.

+Compare this to digital recording.
+Typically, a 16-bit digital recording has a dynamic range of between 90 and 95 dB.

 The benefits of using digital recorders with greater than 16-bit accuracy can be applied to the 16 bits of audio CD.
 Meridian Audio founder John Robert Stuart stresses that with the correct dither, the resolution of a digital system is theoretically infinite, and that it is possible, for example, to resolve sounds at −110 dB (below digital full-scale) in a well-designed 16-bit channel.